How to Arrange and Write a Good CV

 In writing about your work experience, don’t forget to include the dates you were employed, your job title, and your employer’s name.
 Also, if you are writing an international application letter, say clearly in which country you were employed.

 Sometimes, you might not really have the required work experiences that are relevant with the job you are applying for.
 However, do not be desperate at once.
 There are actually countless graduates that are in a similar case as you are but they still manage to secure their dream job.
 What they usually do is that they capitalize on the skills and experiences they have.
 Note that most employers will normally try to see how your skills and experiences link up with job requirements.
-To do that, employers will have to pay attention to your skills and experiences and this might as well improve your chances of being granted access into the company.
+To do that, employers will have to pay attention to your skills and experiences and this might as well improve your chances of being granted access to the company.

 Here are also a few things you can do to improve your chances even more:

 - Know where to target your CV; carefully look over the requirements of the job you are applying for.
-Whenever possible, in your resume or CV, mention your skills that are relevant with the job you are applying for.
+Whenever possible, in your resume or CV, mention your skills that are relevant to the job you are applying for.

 - Be ready to prove your claims; be honest.
 If you cannot really do something, refrain from saying that you can do it.
 For example, if you don’t think you’ve got good communication skills, don’t write so.
 Yet, if you’ve got good communication skills indeed, you can try to inform the potential employers how you have used that skills of yours effectively in order to finish something.

 - Reveal your contributions; a better idea compared to simply listing the duties in your previous work experiences is to demonstrate the success you have achieved, if any, in your previous jobs.
 Whenever possible, provide measurable information.
-For example, it is better to say, “established a new marketing plan that resulted in 75% increase in company’s product sales” than to say, “established a new marketing plan.”
+For example, it is better to say, “established a new marketing plan that resulted in a 75% increase in the company’s product sales” than to say, “established a new marketing plan.”